djross22/NIST-LMSF/README.md

 ## Writing scripts
 Scripts can be written in any text editor.
 The `LMSF Scheduler.exe` has a very basic text editor on the left side of the window (the "Steps Input:" filed).
 Script files can be saved and opened using the normal Windows-style menus at the top of the application.
-For most editing, though, I reccomend an alternate text editor, like Notepad++.
+For most editing, though, I recommend an alternate text editor, like Notepad++.

 Scripts are written with one command (i.e., automation step) per line.
 Blank lines in the script are ignored.